-Attention deficit disorder is a neurological impairment characterized by inattention, impulsivity, and/or hyperactivity.
-Individuals may be diagnosed with attention deficit disorder (ADD) or attention deficit hyperactivity disorder (ADHD).
+Attention Deficit Disorder is a neurological impairment characterized by inattention, impulsivity, and/or hyperactivity.
+Individuals may be diagnosed with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
+Other learning and social-emotional problems can co-occur with ADHD.
+Individuals with ADHD may appear easily distracted, disorganized, and lose things frequently.
+Employment, relationships, and other life areas may be affected by attention deficits and associated difficulties.
 A diagnosis of ADD or ADHD is typically made by psychoeducational or medical professionals following a comprehensive evaluation.

-Typical accommodations for students with ADD or ADHD include:
+Accommodations for students with ADD or ADHD may include:

-- extra time to complete tests or assignments
+- extended time to complete tests or assignments

 - note takers

 - preferential seating near the front of a class or meeting

 - private, quiet work and testing rooms

 - printed material on audiotape or in electronic format

 - Heath Resource Center.
 (1993).
 Students with Attention Deficit Disorder (ADD).
 Washington, DC: U.S. Department of Education.